Why do you call yourself a coach, not a tutor?

 Do you tutor face to face or online?

 Of course, you could go that route.
 But, generally with tutoring, you get what you pay for.
-A university student won’t bring the education and experience that I do to the challenges your teen is having.
+A university student won’t bring the education and experience that I do to the challenges your young person is having.
 They may be untrained in teaching, and may rely on methods that have worked for them but won’t for your teen.